avaniss/BCGWatchAPI/README.md

 ```
 mvn clean install
 ```
-3. Now this project can be imported the IDE of your choice.
+3. Now this project can be imported the IDE of your choice.</br>
 **Note**: Intellij is used for demonstration in the following steps.

 ## Deployment